anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Supply CA Certificates to Pledge (scac) {#cacerts}

 Before supplying the pledge EE certificate, the Registrar-Agent supplies the domain CA certificates to the pledge, so the pledge can verify its EE certificate in the next exchange.
-As the CA certificate provisioning is crucial from a security perspective, this exchange SHOULD only be done, if supplying the voucher in the previous exchange ({{voucher}}) has been successfully processed by the pledge as reflected in the vStatus artifact.
+As the CA certificate provisioning is crucial from a security perspective, this exchange SHOULD only be done if supplying the voucher in the previous exchange ({{voucher}}) has been successfully processed by the pledge as reflected in the vStatus artifact.

 TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).